Merchants of death: Anglo-German Naval Race of 1909

 British naval officers and industrialists agreed to interpret German naval expansion as a threat to British security in order to secure dramatically increased naval spending from the British people.
 This collusion fueled the arms race.

 The arms race was fomented by H.H.
 Mulliner, director of the Coventry Ordnance Works who wished to increase his firm’s government orders.
 He went about this by sharing what he claimed was secret intelligence that the Germans were about to overtake England in shipbuilding.
 Krupp, a German firm with a fearsome reputation, was implicated in this false rumor.
 After attempting to directly influence the Admiralty with his story it was leaked to the press which had the desired effect of inflaming public sentiment to the point that protesters began demanding an increase in English shipbuilding to counter the fictitious German threat.
 Denials by Krupp and Berlin only made matters worse.
 Parliament responded by allocating money for four new ships, which prompted Germany to increase its own spending.

-Mulliner’s scheme was revealed three years after he started spreading the rumors when his firm received only a small share of the anticipated work, prompting him to write a series of letters to the The Times explaining his role in fabricating the scare, while defending himself has having acted out of a sense of patriotism.
+Mulliner’s scheme was revealed three years after he started spreading the rumors when his firm received only a small share of the anticipated work, prompting him to write a series of letters to The Times explaining his role in fabricating the scare, while defending himself as having acted out of a sense of patriotism.
 Mulliner was fired by Coventry Ordnance Works and the firm was blocked from government contracts for 3 years.